 The primary reason I crated the original topic if anybody had time to look at it was for Brave to be the best browser to integrate these types of tech in.

-What would be the other advantage of integration other than the fact Brave would be more privacy orientated so arguably more trustworthy.
+What would be the advantage of integration other than the fact Brave would be much more privacy orientated so arguably more trustworthy.

 Would Google’s deprecation of SPDY affect your solutions?